Practical steps to address RTS 6

 - Governance and oversight: it is vital that compliance actively participates in developing and deploying of algorithmic trading software and that reporting lines are clearly delineated.
+Ultimately, senior management must be accountable for the controls.
 Conflicts of interest should be clearly avoided and training must be thorough and kept current.

-- Market conduct: it reinforces the Market Abuse Regulation (MAR) obligation in terms of monitoring behavior associated with illegal use of algorithms (e.g., pinging).
-It specifies that firms must conduct real-time monitoring and regularly review their automated alerts to minimize false positives and negatives.
+- Market conduct: the Market Abuse Regulation (MAR) obligation is reinforced in terms of monitoring behavior associated with illegal use of algorithms (e.g., pinging).
+The regulation specifies that firms must conduct real-time monitoring and regularly review their automated alerts to minimize false positives and negatives.

 Some Important Areas for Trade Surveillance and Compliance